claycamprd/claycamp-rd-web/content/home/posts.md

 # This file represents a page section.
 headless: true
-draft: true

 # Order that this section appears on the page.
-weight: "45"
+weight: "65"

 title: Recent Posts
-subtitle:
+subtitle: Stay Tuned

 content:
   # Page type to display.
 E.g. post, talk, publication...